IN THIS MODULE, TRUSTEES WILL EXPLORE:

 In addressing this moral purpose both the Catholic and French language school systems incorporate in their missions the specific constitutional rights of their constituencies.
 The English Catholic and French Catholic school systems strive to support a faith community where religious identity is integral to the board’s mission.
 In the French language school systems, both public and Catholic, enhancement and transmission of the French language and culture is integral to the board’s mission.

 All four school systems incorporate in their mission a commitment to address the needs of Ontario’s highly diverse population and this is exemplified in the province’s Equity and Inclusive Education Strategy.

 Trustees as individuals must balance their role as a representative of the constituents who elected them with their role as a member of a governing board which is the school board’s decision-making body.
-The elected board itself maintains a balancing act between local community interests, the broader provincial interest, and the legislated environment within which the board operates.
+The board of trustees itself maintains a balancing act between local community interests, the broader provincial interest, and the legislated environment within which the board operates.

-- Creating an environment that promotes innovation and risk?
+- creating an environment that promotes innovation and risk?

-- Building a cohesive and spirited team?
+- building a cohesive and spirited team?

-- Sharing power and information while still maintaining accountability?
+- sharing power and information while still maintaining accountability?

-- Improving my leadership abilities?
+- improving my leadership abilities?

 The clear message in all of these questions is that leadership is not a solo performance.
 It is not a style.
 Indeed ethical leadership is very much a reflection of how we respect and nurture relationships for the common good.
 How do we move from “I” to “We”?
-How do we add value so that the successful work of the elected board as a whole far exceeds what can be accomplished by any single member of the board acting alone?
+How do we add value so that the successful work of the board of trustees as a whole far exceeds what can be accomplished by any single member of the board acting alone?